Chambers and valves of the heart

 Tricuspid valve replacement

-In this procedure, your doctor replaces the tricuspid valve with a mechanical valve or, much more commonly, a tissue valve made from cow or pig heart tissue (biological tissue valve).
+During tricuspid valve replacement, a surgeon removes the damaged or diseased valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).

 After the procedure